flyer103/buildkit-demo/README.md

 $ go run cmd/hardcode-scratch/main.go | buildctl build --local context=. --output type=tar,dest=out.tar
 ```

-You can unpack `out.tar` and find `README.md` file which are operated in the program.
+You can unpack `out.tar` and find copied files which are operated in the program.

+You can also get a feel for buildkitd's parallel builds and caching by looking at the execution.

 Note: